DeGraciaMathieu/php-class-dependencies-analyzer/README.md

 ## Detecting Fragile Dependencies

-A weakness dependancy is a class that depends on a class that is more unstable than it.
+A fragile dependancy is a class that depends on a class that is more unstable than it.

 It can be a sign of a bad design and an indicator of a class that can suffer from side effects of its dependencies.

-The first component will be sensitive to any changes made to the second component and will experience side effects.
+The first class will be sensitive to any changes made to the second class and will experience side effects.

 <img src='https://cdn.laravel-france.com/images/pictures/c80b59f3-ffad-4609-9364-f8efa4e62c9a.png'>